 Use of Rebound Tonometry as a Diagnostic Tool to Diagnose Glaucoma in the Captive California Sea Lion

-One of the most common medical problems seen in the California sea lion (Zalophus californianus) is ocular disease.
+One of the most common medical problems seen in the California Sea Lion (Zalophus californianus) is ocular disease.
+The prevalence of ocular lesions in captive California Sea lions is estimated to be very high in comparison to other marine mammals.2 Eye disease can range from a pinpoint corneal opacity to loss of vision due to cataracts, lens luxation, and secondary glaucoma.
 Glaucoma is a disease that has not been evaluated extensively in the sea lion.
 Observing clinical signs and measuring intraocular pressures (IOP) is critical for early diagnosis.
-The objective of this project is to measure IOP in clinically normal captive sea lions without ocular pathology to establish a normal range.
+IOP is a measurement that provides us with information regarding the balance between aqueous humor production and outflow.
+The objective of my future Masters project is to measure IOP in clinically normal California Sea Lions (Zalophus californianus) with and without ocular pathology.

-The authors would like to give a special thank you to Mississippi State University College of Veterinary Medicine for the instrumentation and initial funding of this Masters study and the Institute for Marine Mammal Studies of Gulfport for providing the startup venue and guidance for the project.
-Additional thanks to Webster Veterinary for helping to provide the tonometer probes.
-A note of appreciation is given to the members of my Masters committee: Dr. Skip Jack, Dr. Lora Ballweber and Dr. Carmen Colitz for their support and encouragement throughout this study.
+The author would like to give a special thank you to Mississippi State University College of Veterinary Medicine for the instrumentation and initial funding of this Masters study and the Institute for Marine Mammal Studies of Gulfport for providing the startup venue and guidance for the project.
+Additional thanks to Lumic International, Dan Scott and Associates, and Reichert Ophthalmic Instruments for also helping provide the tonometers.
+A note of appreciation is given to the members of my Masters committee: Dr. Skip Jack, Dr. Lora Ballweber, Dr. Moby Solangi, Dr. William Miller, Dr. Carmen Colitz, and Dr. Maya Magdalena Rodriguez for their support and encouragement throughout this study.
 A special thanks to the trainers (Tim Hoffland, Marci Romagnoli, and Shannon Huyser) and Dr. Connie Chevis for having an open mind to train this behavior for the first time.
-This research would not be possible without the help and skills of all of the staff, doctors, trainers, and animals of the following places: in Florida (SeaWorld®, Miami Seaquarium®, Dolphin Research Center, Theater of the Sea, Dolphins Plus, and Gulf World Marine Park), in New York (New York Aquarium and Atlantis Marine World®), Institute for Marine Mammal Studies, Gulfport, MS, US Navy Marine Mammal Program, CA, SeaWorld®, San Antonio, SeaWorld®, CA, Six Flags® Great Adventure and Wild Safari, NJ, Six Flags® Discovery Kingdom, CA, Mystic Aquarium & Institute for Exploration, CT, MaritimeAquarium, CT, Audubon Zoo, Louisiana, New England Aquarium, MA, Atlantis,Paradise Island, BahamasTM, Dolphin Island, Dominican Republic, ZooMarine®, Italy, and Dolphin Discovery, Mexico.
+This research would not be possible without the help and skills of all of the staff, doctors, trainers, and animals of the following places: Miami Seaquarium, Miami, FL, Dolphins Plus, Key Largo, FL, Theater of the Sea, Islamorada, FL, Atlantis Marine World, Riverhead, NY, SeaWorld, Orlando, FL, Wildlife Conservation Society, Bronx, NY, and Marine Life, Gulfport, MS.